In type 1 diabetes, the immune system mistakenly identifies insulin-making beta cells as a threat and sets about destroying them.

 What does it mean if I have autoantibodies?

-• You have no autoantibodies.
-You don't have a high risk of developing type 1 diabetes.
+- You have no autoantibodies.
+You're not at high risk of developing type 1 diabetes.
 It's not a guarantee that you'll never get the condition, but we know your immune system isn't planning an attack at the moment.

 Early-stage type 1 diabetes